 - Plex client

 Total cost: $35+ USD.
 You can snag the base Raspberry Pi 4 for a mere $35 for the standalone 1GB Raspberry Pi board.
 Then the 2GB RAM model retails for $45, while the 4GB Raspberry Pi variant clocks in at $55.
-If you're just starting our, I highly suggest snagging a complete Raspberry Pi kit.
+If you're just starting out, I highly suggest snagging a complete Raspberry Pi kit.
 Especially if you're streaming and using your Raspberry Pi as a NAS, you'll want to keep your device cool, and a case with a heatsink goes a long way in that.
 Plus, many Raspberry Pi starter kits include a microSD card.

 How to Set Up a Raspberry Pi Plex Server - Install Plex Media Server on the Raspberry Pi

 Before proceeding with using your Raspberry Pi as a Plex server, as with any software installation, it's best to perform an update.
 In a new terminal, run: